jasonleebrown/UCE_phyluce_pipeline/README.md

 for i in *.fasta; do snp-sites -c -o SNP/$i.fa $i;done
 ```

-IMPORTANT.
+-IMPORTANT.
 The output likely will say "No SNPs were detected so there is nothing to output" alot - this is normal.
 These are loci with no SNPs.

 ### SNP Step 5.
 Randomly select one SNP from each locus